 - Conflicts of interest: Authors should disclose, at the time of submission, information on financial conflicts of interest or other interests that may influence the manuscript.
 Authors should declare sources of funding for the work undertaken.

-- Once a manuscript is accepted for publication it will be provided with a registered DOI number following the acceptance decision.
-Manuscripts accepted for publication by the IJWHR will be published as ahead of print articles prior to the printing date of their scheduled issue.
-Corresponding author will be provided with a PDF Proof by the publisher once the production process of an accepted manuscript is over.
+DOI: Once a manuscript is accepted for publication it will be provided with a registered DOI number following the acceptance decision.
+Manuscripts accepted for publication by the MSD will be published as ahead of print articles prior to the printing date of their scheduled issue.
+The corresponding author will be provided with a PDF Proof by the publisher once (Lycia Press London UK) the production process of an accepted manuscript is over.

 Publication Fee (For PDF, XML design): Lycia Press service Fee for MSD is 40 GBP/1000 words (includes PDF, XML productions, DOI and all index payments).
 Services for PDF, XML reperation duties have been contracted with Lycia Press by the MSD editorial management.